 - Oral history interview with Samuel M. Kootz, 1960 Mar.
 2

-- Image Gallery items from other collections related to Kootz, Samuel Melvin
+- Image and Media Gallery items from other collections related to Kootz, Samuel Melvin

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Samuel M. Kootz, 1964 Apr.
 13, Archives of American Art, Smithsonian Institution.

 Interview with Samuel Kootz

 The following oral history transcript is the result of a tape-recorded interview with Samuel Kootz on April 13, 1964.
 The interview took place in New York, and was conducted by Dorothy Seckler for the Archives of American Art, Smithsonian Institution.

 DOROTHY SECKLER: This is Dorothy Seckler doing a recorded interview with Samuel Kootz in New York on April 13, 1964.